ebonfowl/DuckWorks/README.md

 ### For Better Grading Results:
 1. **Clear Rubrics**: Write detailed, specific rubric criteria
 2. **Instructor Configuration**: Create an instructor configuration file that closely matches your style, beliefs, and philosophy; then test grade with the configuration to ensure grading validity
-3. **Quality Papers**: Ensure student papers are well-formatted and readable (recommend .docx)
+3. **Quality Papers**: Ensure student papers are well-formatted and readable (recommend .docx for papers/reports and tabular formats for data)
 4. **Consistent Naming**: Use consistent filename conventions for students
 5. **Review Results**: Always review AI-generated grades before finalizing
 6. **Backup Data**: Keep backups of original papers and rubrics

 ### Cost Management:
-- Use gpt mini models for (much) lower costs (may impact quality but usually imperceptable)
+- Use gpt mini models for (much) lower costs (may impact quality, but this is usually imperceptable)
-- Have students submit .docx (Microsoft Word) files
+- Have students submit .docx (Microsoft Word) files for papers/reports and tabular formats (.xlsx, .csv) for data
 - Be targeted in course material uploads (e.g., relevant chapters instead of the full textbook)
-- Set reasonable budgets
+- Set a reasonable budget

 ## Support and Contribution